 - The town of Old Kasuto provides quite an unpleasant shock the first time you enter it.
-You suspect something's wrong with the place when you see that the town is seemingly deserted, the sky is unusually dark, most buildings are decrepit and partially collapsed, and the "indoors" music is playing outside.
+You suspect something's wrong with the place when you see that the town is seemingly deserted, the sky is unusually dark, most buildings are decrepit and partially collapsed, and a slow rendition of the "indoors" music is playing outside.
 But then you KNOW something's wrong when you suddenly start getting hurt for no reason.
 You're actually getting swarmed by powerful Moas that you can't see without the Cross artifact.

-Yuu Mishozaki's manga has an interesting way to interpret Dark Link, who has a Nightmare Face.
+- Yuu Mishozaki's manga has an interesting way to interpret Dark Link, who has a Nightmare Face.
 Throughout the story, while Link and Zelda are heading to the Palaces, Dark Link is going around Hyrule sullying Link's reputation, corrupting the White Sword into a Dark Sword, until it is finally revealed that Dark Link is really a resurrected Ganon.
 Link eventually goes into the Great Palace in the hopes of awakening Zelda I, and fights Ganon one last time, who sheds his Dark Link form, transforming into his original kaiju-sized form from the previous manga.

 - Ever gone to the Tantari Desert cave without the candle?
 Or the tunnel south of Ruto Town?
 Goriyas are masters of the Nothing Is Scarier effect on unexperienced players: a few meters before entering a battle against one, a single and slowly-timed boomerang sound can be heared, as if they're making a single swing with them, menacingly, to make any weak intruder fool enough to venture in there crap on their pants before running away from there.
 The lack of light is necessary for this.